MakeSchool-Tutorials/MakeSchoolNotes-Swift/P10-Keyboard-Input/content.md

 We assign the `KeyboardNotificationHandler` so we will be informed of keyboard notification events.
 You can see how easily we can now modify the `toolbarBottomSpace` value depending on the keyboard notification.
 We use `-height` as we want to push the toolbar up from the bottom of the view.

-Run your app, looking much nicer.
+Run your app.
+It's looking much nicer!

-##The Trash Can
+#The Trash Can

-However, one last niggle: the trash can is still enabled when creating a new note.
-This doesn't make a whole lot of sense.
+However, one last niggle: the trash can is still enabled when we're creating a new note.
+This doesn't make a whole lot of sense - when writing a new note, we'll either cancel (so the note won't be created at all) or click save.
+The trash can has nothing to do with either of those actions.
 Let's disable it.

 > [action]
 > Add the following code to `func viewWillAppear`: